foxbunny/duckweed/docs/guide/external-state.md

-Actions are triggered by event handlers, which, in turn, provide information about the external state (e.g., current URL in the address bar, information about the mouse cursor, etc).
-Actions can convert such state into internal state and let the view work with it, instead of performing the conversion at render time.
-Actions can also fetch data from `localStorage` or perform XHR requests in order to synchronize external and internal state.
+Actions are triggered by event handlers, which, in turn, provide information about the external state (e.g., current URL in the address bar, information about the mouse cursor, etc.).
+Instead of performing the conversion at render time, actions can convert such state into internal state and let the view work with it.

 Actions merge the internal and external state and may also affect the external state while they're at it.
+Actions can fetch data from `localStorage` or perform XHR requests in order to synchronize external and internal state.

 This internalization of external state is very important when developing Duckweed applications.